tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 echo 'You are looking at: ' . $_SERVER['REQUEST_URI'];
 ```

-No in the terminal again `cd` to this new directory.
-This timestart the PHP
+Then in the terminal again `cd` to this new directory.
+This time start the PHP
 built in webserver with the name of the file we want to use as the application
-entry point:
+entry point like so:

 `php -S localhost:8080 index.php`

-Again open your browser and visit `http://localhost:8080/page1` and you should see
+Again open your browser and visit `http://localhost:8080/page1` and you will
-`You are looking at: /page1`, and again `http://localhost:8080/page2` and you should see
+see `You are looking at: /page1`, and again go to`http://localhost:8080/page2`
-`You are looking at: /page2`.
+and you will see `You are looking at: /page2`.

-So as you can see anything you type after the `http://localhost:8080` is redirected
+So as you can see, anything you type after the `http://localhost:8080` is
-to the `index.php` file and you can use the `$_SERVER` superglobal to get the
+redirected to the `index.php` file and you can use the `$_SERVER` superglobal
-URI requested.
+to get the actual URI requested.

 ### The Simplest Front Controller in the World